top of page

 1994 · Compton, CA

-Menajahtwa was a female rap duo from Compton, California.
-Rap duo Spice and Royal T, signed to Eazy-E's Ruthless Records.
-They released their only album "Cha-Licious" in 1994.
-Singles: "La La La" and "Giv Tha Azz 2 No 1."
+Menajahtwa was a female rap duo, Spice and Royal T. They were signed to Eazy-E's Ruthless Records and released their only album Cha-Licious in 1994.

 0027430690_0.jpg